johnrnelson/VideoManager/README.md

 * **Client**: Tested on Chrome.

+#Goals
+Let's see what we can do with some JavaScript.

+##Features
+Allow a user to upload and download their MP4 videos.

-##Original Design Goals Sunday March 20th 2016
+##Original Design Goals
+Sent to me on  Sunday March 20th 2016:

 The goal of this project is to create a web application with the following goals:

 - A user needs to be able to upload any video to the web application server